aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/custom-attributes.md

   }
 ```

-The `value` property is automatically populated if a value is supplied to a custom attribute, without the need to explicitly define the value property as a bindable.
+The `value` property is automatically populated if a value is supplied to a custom attribute, however requires you to explicitly define the value property as a bindable.

 When the value is changed, we can access it like this:

 ```
-  import { customAttribute, INode } from 'aurelia-framework';
+  import { bindable, customAttribute, INode } from 'aurelia-framework';

   @customAttribute('red-square')
   export class RedSquareCustomAttribute {
-    private value;
+    @bindable() private value;

     constructor(@INode private element: HTMLElement){
         this.element.style.width = this.element.style.height = '100px';